j0lvera/pgbudget/QUERIES.md

 where
     -- filter to only include budget categories (equity accounts that aren't system accounts) a.type = 'equity'
-    and a.name not in ('income', 'unallocated') left join data.transactions t on
+    and a.name not in ('income', 'unassigned') left join data.transactions t on
     t.credit_account_id = a.id or t.debit_account_id = a.id
 left join data.accounts income on